Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 #### Expensive Regular Expressions

 Regular expressions can be very expensive, especially when they only slowly can see if data matches.
-For more information, see this example: <a href="https://www.loggly.com/blog/regexes-the-bad-better-best/" target="_blank">Regexes: The Bad, the Better, and the Best</a>.
+For more information, see this example: [Regexes: The Bad, the Better, and the Best](https://www.loggly.com/blog/regexes-the-bad-better-best/).

 #### Terminating Early